markshapiro/webpack-merge-and-include-globally/README.md

 #### files

-Object that maps file names to array of all files (can also be defined by wildcard path) that will be merged together and saved under that file name.
+Object that maps file names to array of all files (can also be defined by wildcard path) that will be merged together and saved under each file name.
 <br/>For example to merge `jquery`, `classnames` and `humps` into `vendor.js`, do:
 ``` javascript
 new MergeIntoSingle({